No Fault Auto Insurance

-Personal Injury Protection coverage (Pip) is a form of insurance.
+Personal Injury Protection coverage (Pip) and no fault is a form of insurance.
 This insurance is a supplement to what you have.
 It applies to your automotive policy.
 It was created to limit the right to sue.
 You are covered no matter who was at fault.
 It is often called no-fault.
 What Personal injury protection covers vary from state to state, but can include:

 - Medical Expenses